cloudify-cosmo/getcloudify.org/source/guide/3.2/getting-started-write-blueprint.md

 {%endhighlight%}

-Now we can start adding our application `node_templates`, we start by adding the Mongo database:
+Now we can add the rest of our application `node_templates`.
+We start with the Mongo database:

 {%highlight yaml%}
 mongod: